 All told it's a brisk three-hour trek that culminates at Lago Roca where a hot lunch will be served.
 Then it's time to start the canoe ride down the Lapataia River.
 This waterway leads to the ultimate destination, Lapataia Bay.
 Located on the Beagle Channel, it sits at the end of the Pan American Highway and Nacional Route No. 3.

-Tours that Include Trekking & Canoeing in Tierra del Fuego National Park
+Intineraries with Trekking & Canoeing in Tierra del Fuego National Park

 Two weeks is a fantastic length of time to experience Southern Argentina.
 After kicking off in Buenos Aires, fly to Patagonia for glaciers and treks around Los Glaciares National Park (and iconic Mt.
 Fitz Roy).
 Then head to Ushuaia—the southernmost city in the world—for canoeing, channel cruising, and frolicking with penguins.
 Each night is another opportunity to taste the region's best food, wine, and local culture.